rspindel/csscaffold/README.markdown

 1. Download the latest release of Scaffold.
 2. Place all the files **inside your css directory on your webserver**.
-3. Navigate to examples/master.css to ensure that Scaffold is working correctly.
-It should compress the css and add a timestamp to the top of the file.
+3. Change any configuration vs in scaffold/config.php

 Any css files within this css directory will now be parsed by Scaffold automatically.
-Have a look through the demos in examples/ to get a basic understanding of its different features and read the wiki.

 ##Examples and Tests